-I have had the great opportunity to travel to Tel Aviv three times in 2018 and 2019.
-First, in April 2018, I attended my friends’ wedding, and the next two trips were for work.
+I have had the great opportunity to travel to Tel Aviv several times since 2018.
+First, in April 2018, I attended my friends’ wedding.
+The next two trips were for work, and then other trips for fun and to visit friends.
 As I wrote in the Israel post, my memories of Tel Aviv consist of the delicious food, sunshine, beautiful architecture and nature.
 In fact, the food made such an impression that I will soon write a separate post on the Tel Aviv Food Scene.

 Tel Aviv is located on the Mediterranean sea.
 Therefore, it benefits from sun most of the year, and the summers can be very hot and humid.
 Besides being a city packed with art, culture and food, it also benefits from beautiful beaches.
 In addition, there is easy transport available to see other areas of Israel.
 This post expands on the Israel post to share more specific info on travel to Tel Aviv.

 - Metsitsim beach, Frishman beach and Bograshov beach to name a few!

 - Carmel market for eating and shopping- spices, falafel, baklava and more

 - Great Synagogue – visit the inside as it is interesting and beautiful

 - Walking around the city to see sights such as the Itzhak Rabin monument (prime minister assassinated in 1995), Trumpeldor Tel Aviv cemetery, and the American German colony area (great architecture)

 - Jaffa Old Town with its many sights including the Jaffa flea market, clock tour, a suspended orange tree in between buildings, galleries